Aditya-1998k/Python/Cuncurrency & Parallelistm/Notes.md

 Hello Outside coroutines
 ```
 Only say_hello is registered.
-At await asyncio.sleep(5), the event loop has nothing else scheduled, so it just idles.
+At `await asyncio.sleep(5)`, the event loop has nothing else scheduled, so it just idles.

-`Hello Outside coroutines` is outside the event loop, so it only runs after the loop finishes.
+**Note:** `Hello Outside coroutines` is outside the event loop, so it only runs after the loop finishes.

 #### Running Multiple Task (Using asyncio.gather)
 ```python